drduh/macOS-Security-and-Privacy-Guide/README.md

 	Internal requirements count=1 size=124

 OS X installers can be made with the `createinstallmedia` utility included in `Install OS X El Capitan.app/Contents/Resources/`.
 See [Create a bootable installer for OS X Yosemite](https://support.apple.com/en-us/HT201372), or run the utility without arguments to see how it works.

+**Note** Apple's installer [does not appear to work](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/120) across OS versions.
+If you want to build a 10.9 image, for example, the following steps must be run on a 10.9 machine.

 To create a bootable USB OS X installer, mount a disk and erase it to default options in Disk Utility, then: